 Those entitled to an early retirement pension due to hazardous working conditions can claim a benefit prior to retirement age as many years before reaching the retirement age as the number of years of early retirement they have acquired until 31 December 2012 due to hazardous working conditions or, if the starting day of the benefit is in 2012, until the day preceding the starting day of that benefit.

-In 2005, a new tool was introduced into the labour market, namely the 'Premium years programme' designed to keep the elderly in active employment.
+The 'Premium years programme' is designed to keep the elderly in active employment.
 The objective of the programme is to let workers in the public sector ease into retirement by allowing them to continue to work part time.
 Public sector employees within 3 years of retirement who have completed at least 25 years of service can reduce their working hours while receiving 70% of their former salary, until they reach retirement age; this period counts towards social insurance rights.
 This benefit can be considered as a form of pre-retirement.

 What am I entitled to and how can I claim?

 Pensions have to be applied for using a standard form.
-If you live in Hungary, you can submit the form to the District Offices of Capital and County Government Offices of the place of residence (fővárosi és megyei kormányhivatalok járási hivatalai (lakóhely szerinti)) in person, by post or electronically.
+If you live in Hungary, you can submit the form to the Capital and County Government Offices of the place of residence (fővárosi és megyei kormányhivatalok (lakóhely szerinti)) in person, by post or electronically.

-In international pension cases, you must submit your application to the Government Office of the Capital City of Budapest Office of the 8th District (Budapest Főváros Kormányhivatal VIII. kerületi Hivatal).
-If the application is not submitted in person, the applicant’s signature on the printed form must be certified by a notary, or by the Hungarian Consulate, or by a local authority.
+In international pension cases, you must submit your application to the Government Office of the Capital City of Budapest Office (Budapest Főváros Kormányhivatal).

 The amount of the pension depends on average wage and length of service time (insurance period).
 The average wage that is used as the basis for calculating the old-age pension is determined, as a general rule, on the basis of the income subject to pension contributions between 1 January 1988 and the date of retirement.